Secure and visualize the application

 Let’s send some traffic to the Bookinfo application, so Kiali generates the traffic graph:

-Next, click on the Traffic Graph and you should see the Bookinfo application:
+Next, click on the Traffic Graph and select “Default” from the “Select Namespaces” drop-down.
+You should see the Bookinfo application:

 Kiali dashboard